jonsim/music-tagger/README.md

 TODO:
 - Add some type of voting procedure to decide on the correct album/artist/track name from the available information (file path, ID3v1 tag, ID3v2 tag).
+- Add a method to create a new folder structure and rename files.

 EXTENSIONS: